amirsadra0098/DDOS/README.md

 # DDOS
 Hello
-This DDOS is made by Sadra
+This DDOS is made by Sdr
 And I have no responsibility for misuse